umlouco/video-conference-zoom/README.txt

 Only simple plugin which gives you the extensive functionality to manage zoom meetings, users, reports from your WordPress Dashboard.
 Now, with capability to add your own post as a meeting.
 Create posts as meetings directly from your WordPress dashboard to show in the frontend as a meeting page.
 Allow users to directly join via that page with click of a button.

 Now, from 3.2.0 allows you to Join meetings directly from Browser without Zoom App using Zoom WebSDK.
 For audio/video issues check FAQ section.

-**NOTE: April Update, Zoom web client( Join via browser ) will not work at the moment due to maintenance from Zoom side.
-Refer to [Zoom In Progress Thread](https://devforum.zoom.us/t/in-progress-web-sdk-web-client-from-browser-403-forbidden/10782/107  "Zoom In Progress Thread"). webSDK is down at the moment giving 403 errors for everyone.**

-**Please refer to [this thread](https://wordpress.org/support/topic/embed-zoom-meeting "Zoom Status Page") for status update on Zoom join via browser functionality.
-Please disable join via browser option in your meetings for now !
-Sorry for any inconvenience caused !**

 **FEATURES:**